-The Well-being Account (also referred to as a Personal Spending Account (PSA) on Sun Life's systems) is a flexible resource to help you be your best self at home and at work.
+The Well-being Account (also referred to as a Personal Wellness Account (PWA) on Desjardins' systems) is a flexible resource to help you be your best self at home and at work.
 To address your unique needs and interests, it provides reimbursement for expenses that support your physical, psychological, social, financial and environmental well-being.
 The account is designed to be flexible and completely self-directed.
 You can claim expenses for you or any of your eligible dependents covered under your extended health and/or dental plans.